 James Rickards is the Editor of Strategic Intelligence a financial newsletter.
 He is the New York Times bestselling author of The New Great Depression (2021), Aftermath (2019), The Road to Ruin (2016), The New Case for Gold (2016), The Death of Money (2014), and Currency Wars (2011) from Penguin Random House.

-In 1998, Rickards was the principal negotiator of the rescue of LTCM sponsored by the Federal Reserve.
+James Rickards is an investment advisor, lawyer, inventor, and economist, and has held senior positions at Citibank, Long-Term Capital Management, and Caxton Associates.
+In 1998, he was the principal negotiator of the rescue of LTCM sponsored by the Federal Reserve.
 His clients include institutional investors and government directorates.
-He is an Op-Ed contributor to the Financial Times, Evening Standard, New York Times and Washington Post, and has been interviewed on BBC, CNN, NPR, C-SPAN, CNBC, Bloomberg, Fox, and The Wall Street Journal.
+He is an op-ed contributor to the Financial Times, Evening Standard, The Telegraph, New York Times, and Washington Post, and has been interviewed by BBC, CNN, NPR, CSPAN, CNBC, Bloomberg, Fox, and The Wall Street Journal.

 Mr. Rickards is a guest lecturer in globalization and finance at The Johns Hopkins University, Georgetown University, Trinity College Dublin, The Kellogg School at Northwestern, the U.S. Army War College and the School of Advanced International Studies.
 He has presented papers on risk at Singularity University, the Applied Physics Laboratory, and the Los Alamos National Laboratory.